RiverArchitect/RA_wiki/wiki/Troubleshooting.md

 - **`ERROR 000641: Too few records for analysis.`**
     - *Cause:*   This  `arcpy` error message occurs here when `arcpy.CalculateGeometryAttributes_management` tries to compute the area of an empty shapefile.
     - *Remedy:*  If this error occurs within the calculation of SHArea (Seasonal Habitat Area) calculations, it may be ignored because some discharges do not provide any usable habitat area for a target fish species within a defined project area.
-Otherwise, trace back files and check the shapefile consistency.
+Otherwise, traceback files and check the shapefile consistency.

 - **`ERROR 999998: Unexpected Error.`** This is an operating system error and it can indicate different error conditions (i.e., the real reasons may have various error sources).
 Some of the most probable causes are: